 The local authority role in relation to housing is undergoing significant change.
 Many no longer directly provide council homes having instead chosen to either transfer their stock to housing associations or let other organisations manage it on their behalf.
 Authorities continue to play a pivotal role in assessing local housing requirements.

 The 2007 Comprehensive Spending Review set the spending envelope for 2010/11, set a zero-based approach to assessing the effectiveness of departments' existing spending.
 The challenge is to ensure that Government provides sufficient resources to fund local and national pressures on local government.

-We produce robust and useful data to support local authorities in developing the flexible, skilled workforce they need to meet future challenges.
+The LGA has been working hard to produce robust and useful data to support local authorities in developing the flexible, skilled workforce they need to meet future challenges.
 At the same time we are working with partners to minimise the burden of data collection centrally and improve the quality of workforce data locally.

-By commissioning research and encouraging debate through workshops and conferences, we are developing a local government proposition for medium and longer term strategies to get better nationally accredited local population estimates which take account of the rapid changes brought about through international migration.
+By commissioning research and encouraging debate through workshops and conferences, we are developing a local government proposition for medium and longer term strategies to get better nationally accredited local population estimates which can take account of the rapid changes brought about through international migration.

 The 'Our health, our care, our say' Health White Paper sets out a vision to provide people with good quality social care and NHS services in the communities where they live.
-View this section for the latest research publications in this area as well as other health and social care related publications.
+View this section for the latest research publications in this area as well as other health and social care related publications..